prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 #### Step 3: Load the Ad
 {:.no_toc}

-Simply call the `loadAd()` method to start In-App Bidding flow.
-The In-App Bidding SDK starts the  bidding process right away.
+Call the `loadAd()` method to start the In-App Bidding flow.
+The In-App Bidding SDK starts the bidding process immediately.

 ### Outstream Video
 {:.no_toc}